List of unrelegated association football clubs: Historical considerations

 More often than not, football clubs have played in more than one top-tier competition.
-It is therefore possible that teams relegated at one point in their history, but have not done so in the competition in which they currently compete.
+It is therefore possible that teams were relegated at one point in their history, but have not been relegated in the competition in which they currently compete.
 This is the case for multiple teams in countries where football was played in regional leagues prior to the creation of a unified national league.
 In such countries, a national champion was previously declared by means of a play-off tournament between teams that qualified through their regional tournaments.
-In Germany, for instance, seven teams have never been relegated from the Bundesliga (some joining more recently), but three of them found themselves expelled from the older Oberligen.
-Hamburg played continuously in the top tier of the German football system from the end of World War I until 2018.
+In Germany, for instance, seven teams have never been relegated from the 1963-established Bundesliga (which was originally the top flight of West Germany only), including some joining in the 1990s following German reunification, but three of them found themselves expelled from the older Oberligen.
+Hamburger SV played continuously in the top tier of the German football system from the end of World War I until 2018.
 In the Netherlands, football used to be organised in regional competitions as well.
 The unified Eredivisie was born in 1956, and four teams have continuously played at this highest national level since then.

 Even before the establishment of regional competitions, football was played in league systems.
 The very first football championships in Europe were often organised on a local level.
-Taking these smaller competitions into account, Austria Wien and Rapid Wien can claim to have played at the highest possible level since competition began in Austria in 1911.
+Taking these smaller competitions into account, FK Austria Wien and SK Rapid Wien can claim to have played at the highest possible level since competition began in Austria in 1911.
 At that time however, the only organised football was played in the league of Lower Austria, which was then located in the Austro-Hungarian Empire, and only teams from Vienna took part.
-Later, Austrian teams competed in the German football system for several years, which made it possible for Rapid Wien to become German champion in 1941.
+After the Anschluss of Austria and Nazi Germany in 1938, Austrian teams competed in the German football system for several years, which made it possible for Rapid Wien to become German champion in 1941.
 The current Austrian Bundesliga was only established in 1974, and to this point a total of five teams have never been relegated from that competition.